Parin30/AI-ML-Projects/README.md

 https://www.linkedin.com/in/parin-parmar-0b9700200/

-### PS: I will working on various projects ahead and will keep updating the repository accordingly.
+### PS: I will be working on various projects ahead and will keep updating the repository accordingly.